-The guy looked down – why was she so darn small, or him so darn tall anyway? – with a look of hollow uncertainty on his face.
+The guy looked down at her – why was she so darn small, or him so darn tall anyway? – with a look of hollow uncertainty on his face.

-"Bull," Janet growled, still hanging on her anger as she would a lifebelt.
+"Bullshit," Janet growled, still hanging on her anger as she would a lifebelt.
 "There's got to be something you must have done.
-Len doesn't just …"
+Len doesn't just…"

-The elevator swished open, and she all but ran to the left, bumping into a tall, broad-shouldered man in a doctor's coat – which had the name 'Doctor Arthur H. Lorne' on a tag.
+The elevator swished open, and she all but ran to the left, bumping into a tall, broad-shouldered man in a doctor's coat with the name 'Doctor Arthur H. Lorne' on a tag.
 Her eyes were just at the right height to make it impossible to miss.